awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-using-sdk-java-list-streams.md

 + `UPDATING`
 + `DELETING`

-You can check the state of a stream using the `describeStream` method, as shown in the previous section, [Creating a Stream](kinesis-using-sdk-java-create-stream.md)\.
+You can check the state of a stream using the `describeStream` method, as shown in the previous section, [Creating a Stream via the APIs](kinesis-using-sdk-java-create-stream.md)\.